Matt Osborne (RAF airman)

-Among his many acts of valour he made safe torpedoes in burning aircraft, rescued a pilot from a burning plane and worked to rescue trapped airmen amid heavy enemy bombing.
-He was killed on 2 April 1942 by an explosion while fire fighting in a similarly courageous manner.
+Among his many acts of valour, he made safe torpedoes in burning aircraft, rescued a pilot from a burning plane and worked to rescue trapped airmen amid heavy enemy bombing.
+He was killed on 2 April 1942 by an explosion while firefighting in a similarly courageous manner.

 He enlisted in the RAF in July 1940.

 George Cross citation

 His citation was published in the London Gazette on 10 July 1942:

 Osborne is buried at the Capuccini Naval Cemetery in Kalkara, Malta.